eordog/Species-distribution/README.md

 ### XGBoost regressor ###

 The XGBoost regressor model is a gradient-boosting ensemble model that starts with a decision tree and continually improves the model by traning on the errors of the predictions.
-After hyperparameter tuning, the best XGBoost model had a learning rate of 0.5, max depth of 6, 500 estimators, and colsample_bytree of 0.7.
+After hyperparameter tuning, the best XGBoost model had a learning rate of 0.5, max depth of 6, colsample_bytree of 0.7, and 500 estimators.

 ### Random forest regressor ###